fmi-unibuc/iclp/slides/c6-actors.md

 : calls transfer execution, message passing doesn't

 No need for locks
-: Messages are processed one at a time, hence no races
+: Messages are processed one at a time
+: hence, no races

 Task delegation
 : No locks means all threads can be fully used